fnbk-research/2018-06-07-how-to-structure/README.md

 How about SLA (Single Level of Abstraction), DRY (Don't repeat yourself), WET (Write Everything Twice)?
 Do you like these abstractions?

-I certainly do it helps to grab the bull by its horns.
+I certainly do, because it helps to grab the bull by its horns.

-After working as a contractor for many projects I could not stand to see the dirt we were producing day in and day out.
+After working as a contractor on many projects I could not stand to see the dirt we were producing day in and day out.

 So I set out on a mission to define a common language to simplify discussions about "How to structure Software" and give the developers back their freedom to develop great application.